ionic-team/ionic-framework/angular/BREAKING.md

 ### Markup Changed

 Item should now be written as an `<ion-item>` element.
-Ionic will determine when to render an anchor tag based on the presence of an `href` attribute, and a button tag based on the presence of an `onclick` or `tappable` attribute.
+Ionic will determine when to render an anchor tag based on the presence of an `href` attribute, and a button tag based on the presence of an `onclick` or `button` attribute.
 Otherwise, it will render a div.

 **Old Usage Example:**